sendgrid/sendgrid-python/README.rst

 **NEW:**

 -  Subscribe to email `notifications`_ for releases and breaking changes.
+-  Version 6.X release is a BREAKING CHANGE, please see the release notes for details.
 -  Quickly get started with `Docker`_.

 **This library allows you to quickly and easily use the SendGrid Web API v3 via Python.**